-- Pre-menopausal women must use two different contraceptive methods, starting at least 4 weeks prior to the beginning of treatment and until 90 days after the end of the treatment.
-Your treatment may cause birth defects or fetal death.
-Avoid taking if you are pregnant or trying to get pregnant.
+- Pre-menopausal women must use two different contraceptive methods, starting at least 4 weeks prior to the beginning of pomalidomide and continuing for at least 4 weeks after the end of the treatment.
+Pomalidomide may cause birth defects or fetal death.
+Avoid taking pomalidomide if you are pregnant or trying to get pregnant.
 If you cannot use hormonal contraception (implants or injections), you must use 2 mechanical barriers (condom, diaphragm, cervical cap, contraceptive sponge).
-The contraceptive pill is not recommended with your treatment. - Men must use a condom if they have sex with a pre-menopausal woman for the total duration of treatment and up to 90 days after the end of the treatment.
+The contraceptive pill is not recommended with your treatment. - Men must use a condom if they have sex with a pre-menopausal woman for the total duration of treatment and up to 4 weeks after the end of the treatment.
 This is a necessary measure even in men who have had a vasectomy. - You can have an active sexual life during your treatment.
 However, a decrease in your sexual drive may occur during this period.
 This may also be influenced by different factors (fatigue, stress, etc.).
-Furthermore, do not forget that you must use appropriate methods of contraception as lenalidomide may cause birth defects or fetal death. - If you had unprotected sex or if your partner is pregnant: notify your doctor immediately.
+Furthermore, do not forget that you must use appropriate methods of contraception as pomalidomide may cause birth defects or fetal death. - If you had unprotected sex or if your partner is pregnant: notify your doctor immediately.